-Hiccup found Gudrid's simple prettiness very appealing, and Doris was downright beautiful to him, but watching the dense, blonde strands of Camicazi's scrupulously mussed mane swing over her back as she searched for her clothes, Hiccup realized his hair preference.
+Hiccup found Gudrid's simple prettiness very appealing, and Doris downright beautiful, but as he watched the dense, blonde strands of Camicazi's scrupulously mussed mane swing over her back as she searched for her clothes, Hiccup realized his hair preference.

 He lifted himself on his elbows, admiring her toned figure padding around the room in muted footfalls—so different from what he experienced in Miklagard, yet more womanly than he'd ever imagine associating with the girl.

-The dark marks inked into her skin stood out now stood out in clear visibility.
+The dark marks inked into her skin stood out in the lightened room.
 Across her lower back, her arms, her shoulder blades, one peaking out from behind her neck...
 Hiccup wouldn't be surprised if she documented every land she visited on her body.
-And yet, strangely enough, he had anticipated more.

 "You had less tattoos than I expected," he noted aloud.
 His sleep-roughened voice alerted her to his wakefulness.

 She didn't react in alarm.
-She straightened from her hunch, heedless to her nudity, and glanced over her shoulder with a saucy grin.
+She straightened from her hunch, heedless to her nudity, and glanced over her shoulder with a cheeky grin.

 "You had more scars," she countered, and she was honestly surprised by the outstanding textures she felt on his skin.
 The mess on his neck she noticed the night before—an unusual pattern whose origin she could only guess at.
 With the vambraces removed she could now see the discoloration all over his forearms—forge work and sparring, she'd expect.